-ASK: Can you name a few worship songs that sing about God's love?
-(Let students name songs.
-List the titles on the board, if desired.)

-- 2. Students stand in a circle.
+- 1. Have students name worship songs that teach us about God's love.
+List the titles on the board. - 2.
+Students stand in a circle.
 Give the teddy bear to a student. - 3.
 The student holding the teddy bear chooses a song about God's love.
-Sing the song together as students pass the teddy bear around the circle. - 4.
-When the song ends, the student holding the teddy bear chooses a new song to sing. - 5.
-Continue the activity as long as time allows. - 6.
-Transition to the lesson.
+Sing the song together as students pass the teddy bear around the circle.
+When the song ends, the student holding the teddy bear chooses a new song to sing. - 4.
+Continue the activity as long as time allows. - 5.
+Transition to the Bible study.